BOBANOVIORGANI/solaron-0bab6/content/pages/solarpower-p1.md

       any smartphone will charge at max speed that device support.
-Also, for this price, you get some of the amazing features that you won't get with most of the other PowerBanks, like already mentioned, solar replenishment of the PowerBank, and more colours than regular black and white.
+Also, for this price, you get some of the amazing features that you won't get with most of the other PowerBanks, like already mentioned, solar replenishment of the PowerBank, flashlight, and more colours than regular black and white.
     actions:
       - type: Button
         label: '19.99'